 Similarly, there is only one person accountable for any individual activity, although several people may be responsible for executing parts of the activity.

 The RACI matrix below shows the structure and power of RACI modelling.

 The rows represent a number of required activities, and the columns identify the people who make the decisions, carry out the activities or provide input.

 Key: R = Responsible; A = Accountable; C = Consulted; I = Informed; RFC = Request For Change; CAB = Change Advisory Board; ECAB = Emergency Change Advisory Board

 What Else Can We Use The RACI Matrix For?

 The RACI (authority matrix) can help with two major activities that are often overlooked or hard to identify.

-This article is based on ‘Best Practice’ guidance as documented in the AXELOS core ITIL® guidance books and other sources.
+This article on the importance of RACI matrix is based on ‘Best Practice’ guidance as documented in the AXELOS core ITIL® guidance books and other sources.

-ITIL® is a registered trade mark of AXELOS limited, used under permission of AXELOS Limited.
+ITIL® is a registered trade mark of AXELOS Limited, used under the permission of AXELOS Limited.
 All rights reserved.